 1. Soda contains zero nutrients, and is high in calories and sugar.
 Studies show a strong link between soda consumption and childhood obesity.

-Soda suppresses the appetite so kids are less likely to eat nourishing foods.
-Soda drinkers are less likely to get the recommended levels of vitamin A, calcium, and magnesium.
+2. Soda suppresses the appetite so kids are less likely to eat nourishing foods.
+Soda drinkers are less likely to get the recommended levels of vitamin A, calcium, magnesium, and other important nutrients.

-Phosphorus, a common ingredient in soda, can deplete bones of calcium.
+3. Phosphorus, a common ingredient in soda, can deplete bones of calcium.
 Girls who drink more soda are more prone to broken bones.
-Doctors are becoming concerned about the health impact of carbonated beverage consumption on teenaged girls.
+Doctors are becoming concerned about the health impact of carbonated beverage consumption on teen-aged girls.

-Drinking a lot of soda every day can lead to blood sugar disorders, including diabetes.
+6. Drinking soda every day can lead to blood sugar disorders, including diabetes.

 7. Aspartame, used in diet sodas, is a potent brain toxin and endocrine disrupter.

 8. Citric acid, often found in soda, may contain traces of MSG.
 MSG is another potent brain toxin.
 The artificial flavors found in soda may also contain traces of MSG.

 9. Drinking sodas regularly can upset the fragile, acid-alkaline balance of the stomach, creating a continuous acid environment.
 This prolonged acid environment can lead to inflammation of the stomach and duodenal lining, which can be quite painful.

 10. Sodas act as dehydrating diuretics, much like tea, coffee and alcohol, and can inhibit proper digestive function.